mishu-ishu/CSI_module3/README.md

-Function to check whether user id still watching on a certain site or not using:
+Function to check whether user is still watching on a certain site or not using:
 1. Callbacks
 2. Promise and async await